Garrafao/WUGs/README.md

 If you use this software for academic research, please [cite](#bibtex) these papers:

 - Dominik Schlechtweg, Nina Tahmasebi, Simon Hengchen, Haim Dubossarsky, Barbara McGillivray.
 2021.
 [DWUG: A large Resource of Diachronic Word Usage Graphs in Four Languages](https://aclanthology.org/2021.emnlp-main.567/).
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.
-- Dominik Schlechtweg and Sabine Schulte im Walde. submitted.
-Clustering Word Usage Graphs: A Flexible Framework to Measure Changes in Contextual Word Meaning.
+- Dominik Schlechtweg.
+2022.
+Human and Computational Measurement of Lexical Semantic Change.
+PhD thesis.
+University of Stuttgart.

 Find WUG data sets on the [WUGsite](https://www.ims.uni-stuttgart.de/data/wugs).